rasmaninov/CSD2/CSD2D/README.md

 shader is basically voronoi diagram, i tried to recreate voorbeeld.png but not quite there yet

 shaders contains test with not my own shaders, .glsl files pulled from processing examples

+SYSTEM is the big project, to run program open ("SYSTEM") in processing IDE